d4xyjen/jedi/README.md

-## Welcome to the official Jedi Repository
+## Welcome to the official Jedi repository
 Open-source, high performance .NET game services project for Fiesta Online.
 Built with modern architecture and practices in mind, Jedi offers players a refreshing and revamped gameplay experience, while also improving heavily on the core aspects of the game.

 ![GitHub](https://img.shields.io/github/license/dakaraic/jedi?style=flat-square)